 - complete an annual Review form from which the Conference Minister and COM do follow up as requested.

-COM also encourages them to do some Continuing Education.
+COM also encourages them to do Continuing Education.
 The COM has discussed sponsoring clergy retreats and quarterly educational courses.
 Self-care of pastors is an ongoing concern for those serving in Authorized Ministry.

 The COM provides updated annual Salary Guidelines for congregations and encourages churches to provide for their spiritual leaders in equitable and honorable ways.

-- a Situational Support Consultation – to assist in addressing concerns in the relationship of pastor and congregation. at times such a consultation calls for mediation or other outside assistance;
+- a Situational Support Consultation – to assist in addressing concerns in the relationship of pastor and congregation.
+At times, such a consultation calls for mediation or other outside assistance;

 - a periodic Support Consultation—to assist in a “tune up” of nurture and care for the clergyperson;

 - a Fitness Review – to determine whether concerns are serious enough to warrant a program of personal growth, a temporary leave from ministry; or a removal from Authorized Ministry.
 This is a complex process.

 The COM has had a Fitness Review since the 2019 Annual Meeting.
 As the result of a Fitness Review conducted by the Committee on Ministry, the ministerial standing of Rev. Douglas Seagle (formerly serving Friedens, Troy) has been terminated.
 The COM appreciates the diligent work of the trained Response Team (Rev. Gary Kniepkamp, Nancy Larson, and Rev. Kenneth Heasley).
 Because of a pending civil lawsuit for sexual harassment, the Committee also continued suspended ministerial standing for Rev. Phil Chapman.
 The Committee reinstated standing for Rev. Will VerDuin after completion of a program of growth.
 He is thus eligible for a call.